SambitChoudhury7/OLIST_E-COMMERCE_ANALYSIS-/README.md

 Olist public Brazilian E-Commerce Dataset: orders, customers, order items, payments, reviews, products, and sellers.

-The original dataset is not included in this repository because of file-size limitations.
+The original dataset is included in this repository.

 ## Methodology